psy0rz/alpinebox/README.md

 Just run `grow-disks` script in /root/alpinebox, and it should be handled automaticly without a reboot even.

-### Warning

-NOTE: Do a git pull to get the latest version of this script which fixes an issue.

 **Do this as soon as possible, since its a somewhat risky operation**